Why to read?

 81 – Formula feeding would disturb your sleep ( for both of you Mom & Dad)

-- 45-40 mins more sleep for parents is acheived in the case of exclusive breastfeeding vs Formula feeding
+- 45-40 mins more sleep for parents is achieved in the case of exclusive breastfeeding vs Formula feeding

-- Parents of infants given formula at night also self-reported more sleep disturbance than parents of infants who were exclusively breast-fed at night.
+- Parents of infants given formula at night also self-reported more sleep disturbance than parents of infants who were exclusively breastfed at night.
+Source

 83- Your baby’s mouth is far from Candidiasis infection